-He has given master classes in Ecuador, Argentina, Singapore, Canada and throughout the U.S. He has been invited to serve as adjudicator for competitions both nationally and internationally, including the Ars Nova International Piano Competition (Singapore), and as preliminary juror for the Louisiana International Piano Competition and the Seattle International Piano Competition.
+He has given master classes in Ecuador, Argentina, Singapore, Canada and throughout the U.S. He has been invited to serve as adjudicator for competitions both nationally and internationally, including the Ars Nova International Piano Competition (Singapore), the Seattle International Piano Competition and as preliminary juror for the Louisiana International Piano Competition.

 Yang is Associate Professor of Piano at Northwestern State University.
-Prior to his appointment at Northwestern State, Yang served for four years as professor and director of piano studies at the Universidad de Cuenca, in Cuenca, Ecuador.
+Prior to his appointment at Northwestern State, Yang served for four years as faculty at the Universidad de Cuenca, in Cuenca, Ecuador.
 Yang also taught at the Université de Montréal, the University of Ottawa, and the University of Alberta as adjunct professor and teaching assistant.
-Yang received his doctorate from the Université de Montréal, his master’s from the University of Kansas and a bachelor’s from the University of Michigan, and studied with pianists Stephane Lemelin, Richard Angeletti, Sequeira Costa, Gary Amano, and Robert Rogers.
+Yang received his doctorate from the Université de Montréal, his master’s from the University of Kansas and a bachelor’s from the University of Michigan, and studied with pianists Stephane Lemelin, Richard Angeletti, Sequeira Costa, and Robert Rogers.